 Recently, Cleveland and the family of Tamir Rice reached a settlement of the wrongful death lawsuit, and the city on behalf of the taxpayers of Cleveland agreed to pay into the Tamir Rice estate, the sum of $6 million over a period of two years.

 No easy fix can be seen here.
 Keeping our children safe from harm is the paramount duty of all parents.
 Without appearing to be paranoid, it is not difficult to envision a similar situation like this playing out in other communities as long as you have the element of law enforcement and community “mutual” mistrust coming together to form a “perfect storm.”
 Perhaps the fix must start with the communities and law enforcement coming together to heal whatever problems exists between them so that Tamir Rice will not have died in vain.

 Wrongful death lawsuits are always at the tailend of a tragic loss of life.
 Protecting our loved ones, especially children, is not an easy task.
 Assigning fault in such cases may appear easier than it is in the long run.
 When the dust settles, you will want to obtain the assistance of an attorney to help you through the process.
 You will need an experienced and knowledgeable legal counsel working for you as soon as possible.
-For a free consultation, please contact the VanNoy Firm online by clicking here, or give us a call at 937-952-5043 or Toll Free at 1-800-CRIMINAL.
+For a consultation, please contact the VanNoy Firm online by clicking here, or give us a call at 937-952-5043 or Toll Free.

 In Ohio, the court sometimes orders probation as a substitute for incarceration, allowing defendants to stay in the community according to specified conditions.
 Violating these terms can lead to severe…